top 0

 Sharp Island beaches

 Those familiar with Sai Kung will have noticed an island just off its coast, across the Inner Port Shelter.
 Named Sharp Island, this little piece of land is home to a fountain of natural, gazetted beaches, country trails, and geographic phenomena perfect for curious beachgoers to explore.
-You can access Sharp Island on foot through Kiu Tau Country Park during low tide seasons via a tombolo—a natural sand levee made of centuries of sediment.
+You can access Sharp Island on foot through Kiu Tau Country Park during low tide via a tombolo—a natural sand levee made of centuries of sediment.

 Photo: Nhk9 (via Wikimedia Commons)